DRI-network/RICO/README.md

 ## SimpleICO Reference

 ### Overview
-RICO has several guid line api interfaces for ICOs.
+RICO has several GuidLine API for ICOs.
 By combining these interfaces, implementing a flexible token issuing scheme. it call the token structure.
 This code is an example of an ico contract using RICO.

 ```